yinflight/HybridAStarTrailer/README.md

 These are simulation results for autonomous parking in a narrow space.

-This planner can generate a feasible path from differenct start states.
+This planner can generate a feasible path from diffent start states.

 ## Perpendicular parking